 First Year Seminars

 The First Year Experience is part of a package of initiatives designed to integrate students into the campus community and its public liberal arts mission.
-The First Year Seminars, as part of this initiate, is a group of courses designed to introduce first year students to the liberal arts through active and collaborative learning, critical thinking, and reflective judgment.
-New freshmen are required to complete one First Year Seminar course during their first and/or second semester at UWS.
+The First Year Seminars, as part of this initiative, is a group of courses designed to introduce first year students to the liberal arts through active and collaborative learning, critical thinking, and reflective judgment.
+New freshmen are required to complete one First Year Seminar course during their first and/or second semester at UW-Superior.

 New Freshmen Orientation

 We hope this information is of help to you.
-If you have any further questions, contact the Center for Academic Advisement at 715 394-8515 or via e-mail at firstname.lastname@example.org.
+If you have any further questions, contact the Center for Academic Advisement at (715) 394-8515 or via e-mail at firstname.lastname@example.org.